thesalmajudah/snowflake-dbt-astro/README.md

 4. Start with the raw (bronze) layer, progress to the staging (silver) layer, and finally build the marts (golden) layer.
 Perform testing to ensure data accuracy.

-5. Configure Airflow and Cosmos
+5. Configure Airflow and Cosmos:
 Set up the necessary Airflow connections for Snowflake and other dependencies.
 Integrate Cosmos to manage dbt workflows efficiently.

-6. Run the ETL Workflow
+6. Run the ETL Workflow:
 Use the Airflow UI to monitor and trigger DAGs.
 Cosmos handles the orchestration, automatically generating Airflow DAGs from dbt workflows.